 Steve Lacy – Steve Lacy’s Demo

 What can I say, this guy is freaky talented for someone so young, he is only 18.
-Steve Lacy of course is the guitarist for famed R&B group the Internet, and although this is his first solo release, he shows the maturity here of an artist who has been releasing albums for years.
-This is the sort of laid-back old school R&B that is perfect to chill out to during the summer months, and at only 13 minutes my only criticism is that it is too short.
-One can only hope that Lacy is only getting started and that this little teaser is a positive sign for what is surely to come.
+Steve Lacy, of course, is the guitarist for famed R&B group the Internet, and although this is his first solo release, he shows the maturity here of an artist who has been releasing albums for years.
+This is the sort of laid-back old-school R&B that is perfect to chill out to during the summer months, and at only 13 minutes my only criticism is that it is too short.
+One can only hope that Lacy is only getting started and that this little teaser is a positive sign for what is sure to come.

 Fav Tracks: Looks, Ryd, Dark Red, Some